ZzAve/teambalance/README.md

  - Debounce was introduced to ensure every API call takes at least 500 ms (for UX purposes).
 This only works if a call is successful.
  - Ensure training endpoint are also protected
  - Use 'proper' authentication mechanism.
+ - Get back polling mechanism when back-end is still down.

  Nice to have: